 Ally has written 240 pages of delicious recipes from around the world and each one is tried and tested so you won’t buy the ingredients and have a flop.
 I’m not the only one reviewing this cookbook – Kim and Ally invited other bloggers who are cooking and baking recipes from this book.
 Check out Ally’s Kitchen cookbook blog tour.

-The other day we had a big lunch and for dinner John had Turkish bread that he broke apart and dipped in good olive oil mixed with some balsamic vinegar and then into the dukkah.
-I have to agree, it’s as close to heaven as we’re going to get.
+The other day I had a big lunch and for dinner I had Turkish bread that I broke apart and dipped in good olive oil mixed with some balsamic vinegar and then into the dukkah.
+I have to agree, it’s as close to heaven as I’m going to get.
 The recipe makes about four cups of dukkah – enough for us and 3 gifts.

 Then there are these potatoes.
 When I saw Ally’s recipe for Rosemary Red Potato and Leek Galette, I knew I had to try it even if it didn’t go in the blog post.
 Butter, leeks, potatoes and sour cream – I don’t need anything else to make me happy.